Letter from President Xi Jinping presented to American students - ExBulletin

 Letter from President Xi Jinping presented to American students

-Students at Muscatine High School in Muscatine, in the US state of Iowa, received a special gift: a letter from Chinese President Xi Jinping.
+CHICAGO, Feb.
+28 (Xinhua) — Students at Muscatine High School in Muscatine, the U.S. state of Iowa, received a special gift: a letter from Chinese President Xi Jinping.

 On Tuesday, at a reception marking the 45th anniversary of the establishment of China-U.S. relations, Chinese Consul General Zhao Jian delivered the letter to Jennifer Fridley, principal of Susan Clark High School in the Muscatine Community School District, in the presence of hundreds of people from all over the world. horizons of life in Chicago.